TheCollinsByte/DSA/README.md

 ## Types of Algorithms

 - <b>Recursion: </b>A recursive algorithm is based on recursion.
 In this case, a problem is broken into several sub-parts and called the same function again and again.
 - <b>Dynamic Programming Algorithm: </b>This algorithm uses the concept of using the already found solution to avoid repetitive calculation of the same part of the problem.
-It divides the problem into smaller overlapping subproblem and solves them.
+It divides the problem into smaller overlapping subproblems and solves them.
 - <b>Greedy Algorithms: </b>In this type of algorithm, the solution is built part by part.
 The solution for the next part is built based on the immediate benefit of the next part.
 The one solution that gives the most benefit will be chosen as the solution of the next part.
 - <b>Backtracking: </b>The backtracking algorithm builds the solution by searching among all possible solutions.
 Using this algorithm, we keep on building the solution following criteria.
 Whenever a solution fails we trace back to the failure point build on the next solution and continue this process till we find the solution or all possible solutions are looked after.
 - <b>Brute Force Algorithm: </b>It's the simplest approach to a problem.
 A brute force algorithm is the first approach that comes to finding when we see a problem.
 - <b>Searching Algorithm: </b>are the ones that are used for searching elements or groups of elements from a particular data Structure.
 They can be of different types based on their approach or the data Structure in which the element should be found.
-They can be of different types based on their approach or the data Structure in which the element should be found.
 - <b>Hashing Algorithm: </b>works similarly to the searching algorithm.
 But they contain an index with a key ID.
 In hashing, a key is assigned to a specific data.
 - <b>Sorting Algorithm: </b>is arranging a group of data in a particular manner according to the requirment.
 Generally sorting algorithms are used to sort groups of data in an increasing or decreasing manner.
 - <b>Divide and Conquer Algorithm: </b>This algorithm breaks a problem into sub-problems, solves a single sub-problem, and merges the solutions to get the final solution.
 It Consists of the following three steps: Divide, Solve and Combine.